sakho3600/mobile-ticket/README.md

 Once the solution is built, the output folder structure contains the configuration file by the name proxy-config.json.
 Set the IP and port of QMATIC API Gateway service to "value" in "apigw_ip_port".
 Then set a valid auth token to "value" in "auth_token".

+If the API gateway is configured to use HTTPS the setting "gateway_has_certificate" must be set to true.

+If the certificate configured in API gateway has certificate errors or if it is a self signed certificate and still need the REST API calls to work with no issue, the setting "gateway_certificate_is_valid" should be set to false.
+Having "gateway_certificate_is_valid" set to true will validate the certificate and REST calls will be failed if the certificate is not valid.

+NOTE: WE DO NOT ENCOURAGE USING SELF SIGNED CERTIFICATES OR CERTIFICATES WITH ERRORS TO BE USED IN PRODUCTION ENVIRONMENT.
+THEREFORE WE RECOMMENT TO KEEP BOTH "gateway_has_certificate" and
+"gateway_certificate_is_valid" SETTINGS TO SET TO true IN PRODUCTION ENVIRONMENT.

 File location
 ```html
 project directory